SebastianOsuna/email-templater/README.md

 ## Future work

+- Finish the mailing services.
-Rewrite to enabled usage as independent module or through an express wrapper.
+- Rewrite to enabled usage as independent module or through an express wrapper.
+- Rewrite into templating module, emailing module, and index.js wrapping both module's services.
+- Rewrite express wrapper to accept future authorization/authentication module/layer. (use apikeys?)